forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### Conflict in Croatia
 [in consideration]

 Similar as the [conflict regarding Slovenia](#conflict-regarding-slovenia).
 Additionally a peace-treaty was (ab)used to  provide offensive capabilities to Croatian forces of the separatist government, which then conquered Serbian settlements within the republic of Croatia which opted to remain with Yugoslavia.
-The forces focused on conquering the territory by military force instead of convincing the local population of a common future.
+The focus seems to have been on conquering the territory by military force instead of convincing the local population of a common future.

 > Defensive capabilities Croatia had for long, Tito being himself Croatian and Slovenian looked that local self determination was backed by self defense forces [to cite].

 > The conflict itself is discussed in [Conflict regarding Croatia](yugoslavia_breakup.md#conflict-regarding-croatia) on the page [Breakup of Yugoslavia](yugoslavia_breakup.md)

-#### Conflict regarding Bosnia
-> currently not discussed.

 #### Conflict regarding Kosovo
 Similarities:
 * Interests (e.g. languages) and feelings  of regions with distinct cultural characteristics were not respected by the main government and [thus] seceded/secessionist tendencies gained ground.
-* Similar argumentation of the NATO [to bomb Serbia] as Russia argued to invade Ukraine. // no judgement here on the argumentation themselves
+* Partly similar argumentation of the NATO [to bomb Serbia] as Russia argued to invade Ukraine. // no judgement here on the argumentations themselves

 > The conflict itself is discussed in [Conflict regarding Kosovo](yugoslavia_breakup.md#conflict-regarding-kosovo) on the page [Breakup of Yugoslavia](yugoslavia_breakup.md).